Sweden's central bank hikes key interest rate, saying inflation is still too high

 “Persistently high inflation imposes substantial costs on society,” Norges Bank said, adding that ”a somewhat higher interest rate is needed to bring inflation down to target within a reasonable horizon.”

 The moves came on a busy day of central bank action.
-The Swiss National Bank kept rates steady Thursday, while financial markets were split over whether the Bank of England would impose another hike or hit pause.
+Both the Bank of England and Swiss National Bank opted to kept rates steady.

 A day earlier, the U.S. Federal Reserve left its benchmark interest rate unchanged for the second time in its past three meetings, a sign that it's moderating its fight against inflation as price pressures have eased.